TinkerTools/tinker9/doc/manual/m/install/buildwithcmake.rst

 Flag to compile to GPU (with value 0) or CPU (with value 1) version.

 **prec=m**
-Precision of the floating point numbers.
-With flag "d", all of the floating point numbers are treated as real*8/double values, or real*4/single values if with flag "s".
+Precision of the floating-point numbers.
+With flag "d", all of the floating-point numbers are treated as real*8/double values, or real*4/single values if with flag "s".
 Mixed precision flag "m" will use real*4 or real*8 numbers in different places.
 Note that this flag will not change the hard-coded types.